-Migrating data from Solaris Volume Manager to Storage Foundation using offline migration

-When you install Storage Foundation, you may already have some volumes that are controlled by the Solaris Volume Manager.
+- Migrating data from LVM to Storage Foundation using offline migration When you install Storage Foundation, you may already have some volumes that are controlled by the Logical Volume Manager.
 You can preserve your data and convert these volumes to Veritas Volume Manager volumes.
-See "About migration from Solaris Volume Manager" on page 177.

-- Migrating data from a native file system to a Veritas File System (VxFS) file system using online migration See "About online migration of a native file system to the VxFS file system" on page 194. - Migrating data between platforms using Cross-platform Data Sharing (CDS) Storage Foundation lets you create disks and volumes so that the data can be read by systems running different operating systems.
+See "About migration from LVM" on page 174. - Migrating data from native file system to VxFS using the offline conversion To meet your storage needs you may want to convert your native file system to VxFS.
+Veritas provides the vxfsconvert utility for offine conversion of the file system.
+The conversion is an in-place conversion where data is not copied or migrated, but only the bmaps are updated.
+The conversion does not allow you to revert back to the earlier file system. - See "About the offline conversion of native file system to VxFS" on page 194. - Migrating data between platforms using Cross-platform Data Sharing (CDS) Storage Foundation lets you create disks and volumes so that the data can be read by systems running different operating systems.
 CDS disks and volumes cannot be mounted and accessed from different operating systems at the same time.
-The CDS functionality provides an easy way to migrate data between one system and another system running a different operating system.
-See "Overview of the Cross-Platform Data Sharing (CDS) feature" on page 214. - Migrating data between arrays
+The CDS functionality provides an easy way to migrate data between one system and another system running a different operating system. - See "Overview of the Cross-Platform Data Sharing (CDS) feature" on page 216.

-Storage Foundation supports arrays from various vendors.
+Migrating data between arrays Storage Foundation supports arrays from various vendors.
 If your storage needs change, you can move your data between arrays.

-See "Array migration for storage using Linux" on page 203.
+See "Array migration for storage using Linux" on page 205.